 The size of the bar is particularly good for small hands.
 Some were a little bigger, but this one seemed to the right for a larger age group.
 Also, the beech wood used to make the bar is a really good choice.
 It's a solid and strong wood with just enough flexibility.
 Wood that isn't flexible may be too brittle.
 That's why we liked this bar and this wood.

-The frame of our favorite gymnastics bars for home is made of heavy gauge steel.
+The frame of this gymnastics training bar is made of heavy gauge steel.
 That means it won't bend during normal use.
 It's safer than low gauge steel or aluminum.
 It's also very stable.
 There was no wobbling when our gymnasts completed their exercises.

 The height is also something you may want to consider.
 Some bars are too short for kids that aren't above preschool age.
 This bar can adjust to a higher level.
 Also, the bar didn't need to be sanded to make it smooth enough for use.
 We always keep sand paper handy for when we get new wooden equipment, but it wasn't needed in this case.